h365chen/socassess/docs/src/ai_feedback.md

 }
 ```

-Given that, the user prompt will be a json (but dumped as a string):
+Given that, the user prompt will be a JSON (but dumped as a string):

 ```json
 {